naps1saps/HA-QDevice/README.md

 # Proxmox QDevice External Vote Support HomeAssistant Add-on

 > ⚠️ This addon is experimental and is NOT recommended for production.
-Use at your own risk ⚠️
+Use at your own risk.
+Do not install this addon if your HA is running on a Proxmox cluster this QDevice is destined to join.

 A giant thank you to [Emptyless](https://github.com/Emptyless) for starting this project.
 Without the initial framework, I would have been lost.